Art fair showcases growing cultural scene in Miami

 On Miami Beach, a state-of-the-art hall for Miami’s New World Symphony, designed by California architect Frank Gehry, opened to national acclaim in 2011.

-During the rest of the year when Art Basel isn’t in town, a growing movement of artists, restaurateurs and nightlife impresarios has transformed Wynwood, once a blighted neighbourhood, into a vibrant scene, decorated with murals by celebrated graffiti artists Shepard Fairey and Banksy.
+During the rest of the year when Art Basel isn’t in town, a growing movement of artists, restaurateurs and nightlife impresarios has transformed Wynwood, once a blighted industrial neighborhood, into a vibrant scene, decorated with murals by celebrated graffiti artists Shepard Fairey and Banksy.

 This year more than 1,000 galleries applied to be at Art Basel and 260 were selected, organizers say.
 Those that are not accepted, vie for space in the satellite fairs, such as the New Art Dealer’s Alliance, which Spiegler said serves as “proving ground” for emerging galleries and artists from around the world.